Laurence Harvey: Room at the Top

 Harvey's breakthrough to international stardom came after he was cast by director Jack Clayton as the social climber Joe Lampton in Room at the Top (1959), produced by Romulus.
 For his performance, Harvey received a BAFTA Award nomination and a nomination for the Academy Award for Best Actor.
 Simone Signoret and Heather Sears co-starred as Lampton's married lover and eventual wife respectively.
 It was the third most popular movie at the British box office in 1959 and a hit in the U.S.

 Harvey went to Broadway in 1958, as Shakespeare's Henry V, as part of the Old Vic company, which featured a young Judi Dench as Katherine, the daughter of the king of France.

 Harvey followed it with the musical Expresso Bongo (1959), a film best remembered for introducing Cliff Richard.
 He did The Violent Years for the ITV Play of the Week (1959).

-While in the US he appeared in Arthur, an episode of Alfred Hitchcock Presents directed by Hitchcock himself.
+While in the US he appeared in "Arthur", an episode of Alfred Hitchcock Presents directed by Hitchcock himself.

 Hollywood

 The success of Room at the Top led to Hollywood offers and Harvey decided to spend the next three years focusing on films.
 He was in John Wayne's epic The Alamo (1960), being John Wayne's personal choice to play Alamo commandant William Barret Travis.
-He had been impressed by Harvey's talent and ability to project the aristocratic demeanor Wayne believed Travis possessed.
+Wayne had been impressed by Harvey's talent and ability to project the aristocratic demeanor Wayne believed Travis possessed.
 Harvey and Wayne later expressed their mutual admiration and satisfaction at having worked together.
-The Alamo was a hit (although the enormous cost meant the film lost money).
+The Alamo was a hit.

 Even more successful was Harvey's next Hollywood film, MGM's BUtterfield 8 (1960), which won Elizabeth Taylor her first Oscar.
 He was named for The Eddie Chapman Story but it was not made until years later, as Triple Cross with Christopher Plummer.

 Back in Britain, Harvey was cast in the film version of The Long and the Short and the Tall (1961) in a role originally performed by Peter O'Toole during the play's West End run.
 He clashed with Richard Todd and Richard Harris during filming but the movie was a hit in Britain.
 He was announced for some films that were not made (The Disenchanted from the novel by Budd Schulberg, No Bail for the Judge from Alfred Hitchcock, The Lion, and The Long Walk).

 In the U.S., he supported Shirley MacLaine in MGM's Two Loves (1961) and co-starred with Geraldine Page in the film adaptation of Tennessee Williams's Summer and Smoke (1961), directed by Peter Glenville.
 He signed to appear in the film of Five Finger Exercise but was not in the eventual film.
 His fee around this time was $300,000 a film.